 I don’t know how it happened, but my daughter somehow knew all of her colors by two years old.
-I don’t remember doing a lot of kids’ learning activities with her- she just picked them up the color names on her own, and I didn’t think much of it.
+I don’t remember doing a lot of kids’ learning activities with her- my older daughter just picked up the color names on her own, and I didn’t think much of it.

-So when my son didn’t know his colors at a few months past two, I decided that A.) This was a problem and B.) That he is color blind.
+So when my son didn’t know his colors at a few months past two, I panicked, thinking he was way behind.

 This post contains affiliate links.
 You can read more at our legal page.
 Thanks for supporting The Salty Mamas!